jafoulds/ice_arena_booking_system/README.md

 Type `mvn spring-boot:run` into terminal from project root to run the application.
 Alternatively, you can run Application.java from your IDE.
+The project should recompile when you change a java file.
+To enable hot loading for the frontend, run `npm run watch` into a seperate terminal.
+This gets webpack to watch your javascript files and rebundle the bundle.js file on a change.

 ###Lombok
 To add IDE support for lombok in Intellij, go to Project Structure/Settings -> Modules -> Dependencies.